New Jersey Dental Negligence Lawyers

 - Infection caused by improperly sterilized tools

-When we take on dental negligence cases, our singular goal is to obtain the most favorable results possible for our client.
-We hold dentists accountable for their negligence and will work to obtain full and complete compensation for your dental injuries.
+When we take on dental negligence cases, our goal is to obtain the most favorable results possible for our client.
+We hold dentists and staff members accountable for their negligence and will work to obtain full and complete compensation for your dental injuries.
 Dentists are often represented by professional liability insurance companies who hire lawyers experienced in handling these types of claims.
 In order to level the playing field, look to the experienced New Jersey dental malpractice attorneys at Shebell & Shebell.
-Call us for a free consultation at 866-957-5237 or contact us online.
+Contact us for an initial consultation.